qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### Unicode and text encoding

-- It's recommended to use UTF-8 for all files and communications to avoid troubles related to encoding.
 - Two concepts: code point (rune), grapheme cluster:
   - Grapheme cluster is the "unit of character" in GUI.
   - For visible ascii characters, a character is a code point, a character is a grapheme cluster.